dapperfu/pydarknet2/README.md

-# pydarknet
+# pydarknet2

-pydarknet is a Python module for [Darknet, an open source neural network framework written in C and CUDA.
+pydarknet2 is a Python module for [Darknet, an open source neural network framework written in C and CUDA.
 It is fast, easy to install, and supports CPU and GPU computation](https://pjreddie.com/darknet/).

 # Installation